bevy-cheatbook/bevy-cheatbook/src/gpu/stages.md

 ## Render

 Render is the stage where Bevy executes the [Render Graph][cb::render::graph].

+The built-in behavior is configured using Cameras.
+For each active Camera, Bevy will execute its associated render graph, configured to output to its associated render target.

 If you are using any of the [standard render phases][cb::render::phase-core], you don't need to do anything.
 Your custom [phase items][cb::render::phaseitem]